jonathanskuy/jonathanskuy/README.md

 **Key Features**
 - Developed a complete preprocessing pipeline from raw engine sensor data and engineered temporal features such as rolling statistics and trends to capture engine degradation
-- Compared the usage of XGBoost and Ridge regression the predictive model in terms of the accuracy of engine maintenance point prediction
+- Compared the usage of XGBoost and Ridge regression for the predictive model in terms of the accuracy of engine maintenance point prediction
 - Demonstrated that linear models (Ridge) are adequate for simple operating conditions (FD001) while XGBoost strongly outperforms it for complex operating conditions (FD004)